What is Keto Rash?

 If you simply stop eating keto and embrace a Standard American Diet (SAD), any instance of keto rash will likely disappear.
 But over time, you’ll have bigger problems - as the consequences of this diet may wreak havoc on your health.

 As well, the reason keto rash disappears with increased carb intake is most likely due to the protein-sparing effect of carbs.
 Meaning, that because more carbohydrates are present to be used for energy, some protein is spared from fuel metabolism and able to be used for other important functions.

-So...while increasing carbs may seem like a tempting strategy, there is an equally easy solution that will allow you to maintain ketosis AND treat that annoying keto rash.
+So...while increasing carbs may seem like a tempting strategy, there is an equally easy solution that may allow you to maintain ketosis AND improve that annoying keto rash.

 And here it is…

-If you want to treat keto rash, you need to increase your protein.
+If you want to improve your keto rash, you should try increasing your protein.
 Consuming 1 gram per pound of body weight per day is a great place to start.
 But 1.5 g/lb will clear up your keto rash even faster.